 Director of Tutoring and Academic Support Services

 Vivian Jimenez joined Student Success and Academic Support in June 2017 from the University of North Texas, where she worked with the graduate student population.
 Prior to her time in Texas, Vivian was a senior academic advisor in UB’s College of Arts and Sciences, as well as the coordinator of language proficiency at UB.
 As assistant director for the Office of Student Success and Academic Support, she coordinated the success summer bridge program and helped to organize functions and events for Say Yes Buffalo incoming and current students.
 In her role as director of Tutoring and Academic Support Services, Vivian oversees UB’s centralized destination for tutoring at UB.
-As director she also teaches, oversees and coordinates the LAI 203 (Academic Success Strategies) courses which are designed to help student who are struggling academically get back on track.
+As director she also teaches and oversees the LAI 203 (Academic Success Strategies) courses which are designed to help student who are struggling academically get back on track.
 Vivian also manages the first generation peer mentoring program, which has a summer bridge component.
 Through the program, eligible first generation incoming freshmen are paired with upperclassmen and these students forge a relationship that eases the transition for our first year students.

 Director of Center for Excellence in Writing